Nicolas Party Shares the Healing Power of Art During Quarantine

 The new online exhibition includes 11 atmospheric landscapes depicting the light-filled canopies of treetops.
 “It definitely took me a while to catch up with the medium,” he tells Galerie.
 “After painting for eight hours a day, I discovered a lot, and when I go back to the studio, I am going to try a lot of different things with pastel through what I learned.”
 Party’s vision of nature is distinctive, marked by sumptuous colors and fluid, gestural shapes.
 “I grew up in the Swiss countryside so I am used to being surrounded by nature.
 I am very happy to have the chance to be back, especially during the spring.
 The human atmosphere is very grim. but nature is not aware of this.”

 Inspired by the likes of Charles Burchfield, George Grosz, Georgia O’Keeffe, and Joseph Mallord William Turner, Party has been delving into the history of the classic American landscape painters and the 19th-century Hudson River School.
 “When things open again, I am so looking forward to going back to The Met to see those masterpieces in real life,” he says.

-Party has also been busy working on his design for an extensive mural due to be installed in the Children’s Hospital Los Angeles in partnership with the non-profit organization RxArt that commissions artists to create work for hospitals around the country.
-The vibrant, poetic installation will transform a long and otherwise daunting hallway that leads to the hospital’s Operating Department.
+Party has also been busy working on his design for an extensive mural due to be installed in the Children’s Hospital Los Angeles in partnership with the nonprofit organization RxArt, which commissions artists to create work for hospitals around the country.
+The vibrant, poetic installation will transform a long and otherwise daunting hallway that leads to the hospital’s operating department.
 “I was thrilled to be asked to take part, and I hope putting some colors in the space could make the experience even a tiny bit better.”